jpeetla/spur_take_home/README.md

 # Scheduler for Recurring Tasks

 A Next.js application to schedule and keep track of recurring tests.
+Deployed on Vercel @ https://spur-take-home.vercel.app

 ## Prerequisites